fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 ```

 {{< speaker_note >}}
+- In the first example:
-- Here in the first example, from the dataset, we select the scalar.
-I'm choosing JUST where time is equals to 10, computing a vertical average calling the coordinate by its name; and finally a plot for reference, presenting each scalar fraction in a different figure;
+  - From the dataset, we select the scalar;
+  - I'm choosing JUST where time is equals to 10.0;
+  - Computing a vertical average calling the coordinate by its name;
+  - And finally a plot for reference, presenting each scalar fraction in a different figure;
-- Here we see it;
+  - The settling velocity is different for each fraction, so that is why the concentration is decreasing from LEFT to RIGHT;
 - In the second line, I'm showing how to compute the suspended material, it is defined as the volumetric INTEGRATION of the concentration fields, we can code it in this way, and again a plot for reference;
 - And the last code shows how to compute the first component of VORTICITY;
-  - It is equal to `duz / dy` minus `duy / dz`;
+  - It is equal to `duz / dy` **SUBTRACTING** `duy / dz`;
   - We can use the standard second order scheme from xarray;
   - Or the high order alternative from the toolbox;
-- From my experience working with xarray, we can solve more complicated PROBLEMS with less lines of code;
+- From my experience working with xarray, we can solve more complicated PROBLEMS with **FEWER** lines of code;
-- Besides, calling the coordinates by their name, makes our code very readable, AND CONSEQUENTLY, it is easier to collaborate, share and maintain;
+- Besides, calling the coordinates by their name, makes our code VERY READABLE, AND CONSEQUENTLY, it is easier to collaborate, share and maintain;
 {{< /speaker_note >}}

 ---